-AMC’s watershed, Mad Men, winner of multiple “best dramatic series” Emmys is about to enter its last season(s).
-Mad Men will follow the precedent set by sister show Breaking Bad, stretching the limits of the word “final” by splitting the last set of 20 episodes across two years.
+AMC’s watershed, Mad Men, winner of multiple “best dramatic series” Emmys, is about to enter its last season(s).
+Mad Men will follow the precedent set by sister show Breaking Bad, stretching the word “final” limits by splitting the last set of 20 episodes across two years.

-This series has been so good, especially in the first seasons, that it has a set a bar for itself that is almost impossible to reach year after year.
-For many fans last year was a bit of disappointment lacking the surprise and novelty of earlier seasons.
+This series has been so good, especially in the first seasons, that it has set a bar for itself that is almost impossible to reach year after year.
+Last year, for many fans, was a bit of disappointment, lacking the surprise and novelty of earlier seasons.
 Still, Mad Men remained both an entertaining and nostalgic show – even for those too young to have actually lived during the featured era.

 How will they interact and resolve their own conflicts?
-That’s why we watch.
+That’s why we watch it.

-The challenge for Mad Men finding the kind of audiences that Breaking Bad and Walking Dead have, is with the show slow and deliberate pace.
+The challenge for Mad Men finding the audiences that Breaking Bad and Walking Dead have is with the show slow and deliberate pace.
 It’s always been a bit draggy with the plot – no “red weddings” here.
-Just brilliantly written and acted offering insightful studies of character and the impact of their choices.
+Just brilliantly written and acted, offering insightful studies of character and the impact of their choices.
 Perhaps a bit too highbrow for the mainstream.
 First week ratings were disappointingly down from last year.